 If Ingrid Goes West was not a film, it would be the perfect tweet.
 Social media expert Gary Vaynerchuk once shared his advice on how to write the perfect tweet.
-He summarised it in the following five golden rules.
+He came up with the following five golden rules.

 1. Is it to the point?

 There is no doubt about it.
 Ingrid Goes West goes right to the point and it does not momentum towards the end.
 Ingrid (Aubrey Plaza) is an unstable young woman with a checkered past of obsessive behaviour.
 When her mother dies, she inherits some money which allows her to move to Los Angeles.
 She is determined to get close to Taylor Sloane (Elizabeth Olsen), a foodie photographer.
 Ingrid wants Taylor’s life.
 The dialogues are witty and the stalking situations are funny.
 From the beginning, you get the message that the film is a satire about the use of social media.

 The narrative is a sequence of events under late Zygmunt Bauman’s influence.
 The Polish philosopher and sociologist once wrote: “Unlike real relationships, virtual relationships are easy to enter and to exit.
 They look smart and clean, feel easy to use, when compared with the heavy-slow, messy real stuff.”
 Ingrid Goes West is the simplest synthesis of Bauman’s thought.
 When Ingrid finally conquers Taylor’s superficial affection, her life becomes confused and difficult to deal with.
 Both Ingrid and Taylor are cons, charlatans, much alike to MyAnna Buring’s character in Hot Property (Max McGill, 2016).
 Real life is far more complicated than a hashtag.